AronBA/AronBA/README.md

 Something about myself:
 - 21 years old
 - My code is bad, but atleast it works (most of it)
-- I  suck at chess
+- I suck at chess (1500 elo)
-- I bench 225 (even more lol)
+- I bench over 100kg (and squat a shit ton)
-- I use arch btw
+- I use arch btw (VIM Enjoyer)

 If you wanna see some really bad Code check out my work or contact me: contact(at)aronba.dev